 Auto insurance provides coverage for liability, medical and property.
-Washington state law requires liability coverage, however, there are other coverages you may want to consider.
+Washington state law requires liability coverage, however, there are other coverages you may also want to consider.

 What type of auto coverage do I need if I finance or lease my vehicle?

 Most lenders require you to have comprehensive and collision coverage, and leave the choice of the insurance company up to you.

 If you don't maintain coverage, the lender can buy coverage to protect its interest and charge you for it.

 Most insurance companies require all drivers in the household to be listed on the policy.
 This includes all family members of driving age, regardless of whether they'll be driving your auto.

 Ask your agent about good-student discounts.
 Some companies offer discounts to young drivers who receive good grades in school.

 You also might want to learn more about how to prepare your teen for safe driving (www.insureuonline.org).

 What happens with my auto coverage if I'm called to active duty?